17 years old and from Serekunda, Gambia.

 The first city he arrived in after the desert was Sigaden (city name and spelling not verified), where he stayed hidden for three days.
 He transferred to Sabha, Libya and remained there for three weeks.
 Arab men attacked the camp.
 He said it was not safe.

 He escaped from Sabha and traveled for nine days to Tripoli.
 He stayed in the Tripoli city limits for two weeks working, completing different tasks around the garden and house.
 He was usually not paid.
-With whatever money he had, much of which he managed to save since his time in Sabha, he bought his own food and water.
+With whatever money he had, much of which he saved since his time in Sabha, he bought his own food and water.

 He left Tripoli for Sabratha, where he stayed in the coastal camp for five months, where there were about 500 people.